bluez/bluer/README.md

 Documentation has been mostly copied from the
 [BlueZ API specification](https://git.kernel.org/pub/scm/bluetooth/bluez.git/tree/doc/), but also adapted where it makes sense.
+L2CAP sockets are presented using an API similar to Tokio networking.

-The following features are provided:
+The following functionality is provided:

 * Bluetooth adapters
     * enumeration